The Ultimate Guide To Shed Protection Using Shed Treatments

 In contrast to other shed treatments, by chemically bonding to the wood it provides the timber with water repellent properties rather than forming a seal on the surface.
 This means that without a film to become weathered, it has an unrivalled durability in all weather conditions.

 In a 25 year weathering test, it was found to perform just as effectively after 25 years of heavy weathering as when it was first applied, giving it a 25 year proven performance in harsh weather conditions.
 It also comes with a 10 year guarantee, ensuring its performance long-term.
-By keeping exterior wood dry, it discourages the growth of algae, lichens and mildew aswell as preventing rotting, helping to protect wood from damage.
+By keeping exterior wood dry, it discourages the growth of algae, lichens and mildew as well as reducing the risk of rotting, helping to protect wood from damage.

 In order to protect exterior wood from UV degradation, the treatment is also UV resistant, preventing silvering caused by the bleaching of wood from sunlight.